Day 1 Depart UK

 We will experience Kenya's varied habitats, which comprise rolling grassland dotted with flat-topped acacia trees, mountains such as Mount Kenya that rise above 5,000 metres, riverine forest, arid plain, the eastern edge of the vast Congo rainforest, and the lakes of the Great Rift Valley.

 There are great opportunities for both wildlife and landscape photography on the open plains of Masai Mara, at the lakes of Nakuru and Navaisha, and at Mount Kenya.
 One lodge has an underground photographic hide beside a waterhole that offers a unique vantage point.

 Mainly easy walking along roadsides near the vehicle, or on flat plains and in forests.
 Some forest trails can be steep in parts, but we take these slowly.

 En route from Samburu to Elementaita we stop at the scenic 74-metre-high Thomson’s Falls on the Ewaso Ng'iro river, which rises in the Aberdare Mountain Range.

 Price includes return scheduled flights London - Nairobi – London, plus domestic flight from the Masai Mara to Nairobi.

-Two minibuses each with a maximum of six passengers, or four-wheel-drive vehicle (subject to minimum numbers), with driver and guide.
+Two four-wheel-drive vehicles, each with a maximum of 6 passengers, with driver and guide.
+Minibuses will be used for airport transfers.